backend-development/backend-development-textbook/source/rails_authentication.md

 <span>Logged in as mariam <a href="/logout">logout</a>
 ```

-This makes it all the more important that the cookie not be stolen!
+This makes it all the more important that the cookie can not be stolen!
 Remember to **always use https** if your app authenticates users at
 any point.